ujjwalguptaofficial/jsstore.docs/docs/tutorial/join.md

 <br><br>Some options like "order" works different in joins -

-* order // for ordering data - but like wihtout join order here is little different.
+* order // for ordering data - but unlike query without join, order here is little different.
 You need to provide query along with table name in the form of [tablename].[columnName]

 e.g -